iamvkr/vite-tailwind-starter-kit/README.md

-# Vite Tailwind Starter
+# Vite Tailwind Starter Kit

-Vite Tailwind Starter is a CLI tool that quickly sets up a Vite + React + Tailwind CSS project with just one command.
+Vite Tailwind Starter Kit is a CLI tool that quickly sets up a Vite + React + Tailwind CSS project with just one command.
 It automates the installation of dependencies, configures Tailwind CSS, and updates the necessary files.

 ## Features